EPCCed/eidf-docs/docs/dataingest/data_ingest_crib.md

 ```
 This will create one resource in the catalogue with a link to all files in the S3 ARD bucket with the prefix `dir`, you do not have to use the forward slash to indicate a directory.

+### Upload

 Once you have your `resources.json` and your data ready, you now have a choice of how to do the upload.
-You can upload via the web interface at https://eidf-mft.epcc.ed.ac.uk or you can use sftp.
+You can upload via the web interface at [https://eidf-mft.epcc.ed.ac.uk](https://eidf-mft.epcc.ed.ac.uk/) or you can use sftp.
 Note that if your data is hosted on Cirrus or ARCHER2, you will have to use sftp.

 To upload via the web interface:

-* Login to your account at https://eidf-mft.epcc.ed.ac.uk/
+* Login to your account at [https://eidf-mft.epcc.ed.ac.uk](https://eidf-mft.epcc.ed.ac.uk/).
+You can only access this service within EdLan.
+Log in with the user account that you created before (remember to set a password).
 * Navigate to the directory for your dataset `eidfnnn-your-data-set-name` and place your metadata and data there

 To upload using `sftp`: